Arthur's multiplicity formula for even orthogonal and unitary groups: Local comparison

-\end{proposition} The ingredient for proving this proposition is the so-called Prasad's conjecture.
+The ingredient of the proof of this proposition is the so-called Prasad's conjecture.
 It describes the (almost) equal rank theta lift in terms of the LLC.
-We shall briefly recall it.\\
+We shall briefly recall it.

-Let $W_0=W_{n}$ and $H_0=H(W_0)$, where $W_n$ is defined in (\ref{W-split}).
-Let $G'$ and $H_0'$ be pure inner forms of $G$ and $H_0$.
+Let $W_0=W_{(n)}$ as defined in (\ref{W-split}), and $H_0=H\left(W_{(n)}\right)$.
+We shall use symbols $G'$ and $H_0'$ to denote pure inner forms of $G$ and $H_0$.
 Consider the theta lift between $(G',H_0')$, which is in the almost equal rank, with respect to the datum $(\psi_F,\chi_V,\chi_W)$.
 To distinguish notations, we use the symbol $\vartheta$ to denote the theta lift between $(G',H_0')$.
 As we will need to use the LLC for the group $H_0'$, it is necessary for us to specify which Whittaker datum of $H_0$ we are using.
 Following the description in Section \ref{Whittaker.Data}, we can pick up a Whittaker datum of $H_0$ (depending on the choice of the additive character $\psi_F$), which we shall also denote by $\scrW'$ by abuse of notation.
 Let